cnnlabs/interview-backend-node/README.md

 from which the script gets and transforms the top stories, then logs the transformed top stories to console.

+NOTE: There is a "Promisify" git branch that promisifies the modules and main script.

 ## Table of Contents

 1. [Installation](#installation)